Sidney Austin: Biography

-Austin was born on 16 May 1846 in Baltonsborough, England, as the son of John Austin and Eleanor Collins.
+Austin was born on 16 May 1846 in Baltonsborough, England, the son of John Austin and Eleanor Collins.
 He was the nephew of James Austin, the second Mayor of Geelong.
 He was also related to other members of the Parliament of Victoria, including Edwin Austin, Austin Austin, Edward Austin, and Thomas Austin.
 Another relative was Thomas Austin, who was largely responsible for introducing rabbits in Australia.

 He emigrated to Victoria in 1864, following his brothers Josiah, Benjamin and Albert.

 In 1871, he married his cousin, Harriet Mary Austin.
 She died in 1901.

 He was elected Mayor of Geelong.
 He held this position during the celebrations of the Diamond Jubilee of Queen Victoria.
 For the occasion, a medalion was minted with his name on the obverse face.

 Austin was elected to represent the South Western Province in the Victorian Legislative Council at the 1888 Victorian Legislative Council election.
 He was elected unopposed.

 After serving for 16 years, Austin did not contest the 1904 Victorian Legislative Council election due to ill health.
 South Western went from three to two members at that election.
 Austin's decision not to stand resulted in Henry Wrixon and Thomas Harwood both winning re-election unopposed.

 Austin died on 8 May 1906 in Newtown, Geelong.